My Photography & Travel Guide to Dubai, UAE

 These offer comfort, strong service, and great value without the luxury price tag.

-Rove Downtown, clean, affordable, and directly across from The Dubai Mall.
+Rove Downtown is clean, affordable, and directly across from The Dubai Mall.

 Our Favorite Places to Eat...

-Dubai is one of the world's finest food cities.
-You can eat anything here, from quick street snacks to Michelin-starred tasting menus, and every neighborhood offers something different.
+Dubai is one of the world’s great food cities.
+You can eat exceptionally well here at almost any level, from quick street snacks to Michelin-starred tasting menus, and every neighborhood brings a different flavor to the table.

-What makes dining in Dubai so fun is the range.
-You can try flavors from every corner of the world at almost any price point.
-I always find myself going back to the Lebanese, Indian, and South African spots because the food is packed with flavor and the portions are generous.
-It is easy to have a fantastic meal every single day.
+What makes dining in Dubai so enjoyable is the range.
+The city draws on culinary influences from across the globe, and does so with real depth.
+I often find myself returning to Lebanese, Indian, and South African restaurants, where the food is bold, comforting, and generous.
+It is easy to have a memorable meal every single day.

 Our Favorite Everyday Recommendations

-4. The Maine - this is a Canadian seafood restaurant that is one of the most beautifully decorated restaurants in Dubai.
+The Maine is a Canadian seafood restaurant that is one of the most beautifully decorated in Dubai.
 Fantastic seafood and service.

-6. Tom & Serg - we absolutely love this place.
+Tom & Serg - we absolutely love this place.
 Fantastic food and service.
 We probably visited at least once a week.
-Pro-Tip the Fish Tacos and Basque Cheesecake are amazing.
+Pro-Tip: The Fish Tacos and Basque Cheesecake are amazing.

 Some Higher-End Special Occasion Restaurants

-1. Il Borro in the Naseem Hotel --one of the best Italian Restaurants in Dubai
+Il Borro in the Naseem Hotel -one of the best Italian Restaurants in Dubai

-10. Pierchic - an Italian restaurant set on the end of a pier.
+Pierchic - an Italian restaurant set at the end of a pier.
 The views and food are outstanding.
 This is one of my favorite restaurants in Dubai.

-11. The Bay - in the Mandarin Oriental is my favorite restaurant in Dubai--great good, relaxing, wonderful service.
+The Bay in the Mandarin Oriental is my favorite restaurant in Dubai--great food, relaxing, wonderful service.
 Just perfect

-15. Bar Des Prés - by reknown Chef Cyril Lignac.
+Bar des Prés - par le chef renommé Cyril Lignac.
 We have tried getting reservations in the London and Paris locations, but it was always difficult.
 So we were very happy to try the Dubai location.
-The restaurant combines French and Japanese cuisine and it is just outstanding food and incredible views.
+The restaurant combines French and Japanese cuisine, and it is just outstanding food and incredible views.

 Photography Gear & Advice